tidev/appcelerator.social-share/README.md

 ## Building

-Simply run `appc run -p [ios|android] --build-only` which will compile and package your module.
+Simply run `appc run -p [ios] --build-only` which will compile and package your module.

 ## Linting